sligtenberg/vending-machine-phase-1-deployable/README.md

 Stevo's Snack Sampler is a vending machine interface, intended to provide a tasteful virtual vending machine experience.
 The goal is mimic a real-life vending machine for both customer interactions, and maintenance needs.

-This was my first javaScript project, and was initially build to use a json server with data stored in a local json file.
+This was my first JavaScript project, and was initially build to use a json server with data stored in a local json file.
 This version has been adapted to run on rails, in hopes of deployment.
-This project was inspired by an assignment in Henry Rich's Java class, which I took at Raleigh Charter High School.
+The project was inspired by an assignment in Henry Rich's Intro to Java class, which I took at Raleigh Charter High School.

 # Instructions